KelvCodes/ListNest/README.md

 ## 🌟 **Features**
 - ✍️ **Add Tasks Quickly**: Seamlessly add tasks with a single click or press "Enter."
 - 🗑️ **Real-Time Task Deletion**: Easily remove completed tasks to keep your list clean.
-- 🕒 **Task History**: View a log of completed tasks with timestamps for reflection and tracking.